RIDE ONLY ON MARKED MOUNTAIN BIKE TRAILS

 Please stay on the marked mountain bike trails.
 In the meantime, there are several of them in Brandnertal.
 Please respect that biking is not allowed on trails not explicitly cleared for mountain bikers.
 These paths are reserved for hikers.
-In this way, conflicts can be prevented.
+Conflicts can thus be prevented.

 Be sure to stay on the marked routes, and do not cut across meadows, pastures, or forest floors.
 Even if there are people who find so-called “shortcuts” funny – shortcutting hurts the turf and causes great damage as well as soil erosion!
 If you are observed or caught doing so, you must expect that your ticket will be confiscated without replacement.
 As you can see, it is really important to us that no meadows, pastures or forest ground outside the marked trails are ridden on and thus damaged.